TheShadowCollective/the-muser-scm/README.md

 # The Muser

+## TheShadowCollective Enhanced Fork

+This repository is a production-focused fork of [The Muser](https://github.com/noah-chelednik/the-muser), maintained by TheShadowCollective.

+The goal of this fork is to preserve the original Muser workflow while providing fixes and enhancements validated in a working Windows / NVIDIA production environment.

+### Current Enhancements

+- Fixed ACE-Step v1.5 integration issues encountered during real-world installation and use.
+- Added an ACE-Step XL Turbo launcher.
+- Improved handling of local ACE-Step installations and model files.
+- Maintains the original Muser repository as upstream for future updates.

+This fork will continue to evolve as part of TheShadowCollective production toolchain.
+Planned work includes dependency modernization and integration in external software.

+> **Status:** ACE-Step v1.5 integration has been validated and is currently working in production.

 **The open-source alternative to Suno and ElevenLabs Music.**
 Run locally.
 Own everything.
 No subscriptions, no ToS, no limits.